Tribal Warrior: Boats

-The organisation operates the "Tribal Warrior" - a 15.4-metre gaff-rigged ketch.
-The sailboat was built more than 100 years ago in the Torres Strait and is used to train Indigenous skippers and maritime workers.
+The organisation operates the Tribal Warrior – a 15.4-metre gaff-rigged ketch.
+The sailboat was built more in 1899 in the Torres Strait and is used to train Indigenous skippers and maritime workers.

-The organisation's vessel "Mari Nawi" (meaning 'big canoe' in the Eora language) is used for cruises and accommodates up to 150 guests with options for on board catering and entertainment.
+The organisation's vessel Mari Nawi (meaning 'big canoe' in the Eora language) is used for cruises and accommodates up to 150 guests with options for on board catering and entertainment.

-In 2020 Tribal Warrior was donated the retired Lady-class ferry Lady Northcott by the NSW Government.
+In 2020, the NSW Government donated the retired Lady-class ferry Lady Northcott to Tribal Warrior.
 The vessel underwent works in Newcastle in order to put it back into survey.
 When the works were complete the vessel returned to Sydney Harbour under her own power on the 26th of September 2022.
-The vessel now has a second name "Wirawi" and is in active service for Tribal Warrior.
+The vessel now has a second name Wirawi and is in active service for Tribal Warrior.

 Vessels

 Tribal Warrior

-Tribal Warrior was built in 1899 in at Port Kennedy on Thursday Island as "Mina".
+Tribal Warrior was built in 1899 in at Port Kennedy on Thursday Island as Mina.
 It served as a pearl lugger originally.
 She was wrecked in 1933 but later recovered and restored.
 In 1942 she was given to the United States Military to be used during World War 2.
 By 1945 She was fitted with an auxiliary motor and by 1949 she was renamed San Nicola.
-In 1980 the Ganabarr Morning Star Clan took ownership of the vessel and renamed it Wutuku.
-Then finally in 1999 she was obtained by Tribal Warrior Aboriginal Corporation and renamed Tribal Warrior.
-From 2001 - 2003 the vessel undertook a voyage around Australia.
+In 1980, the Ganabarr Morning Star Clan took ownership of the vessel and renamed it Wutuku.
+In 1999 she was obtained by the Tribal Warrior Aboriginal Corporation and renamed Tribal Warrior.
+From 2001 to 2003, the vessel undertook a voyage around Australia.
 The vessel is currently berthed at Blackwattle Bay Marine undergoing maintenance.